podOS Integration

 |---|---|

-| podos_variant_id | Use this if you already know the exact pre-designed product to print in podOS.
-This points podOS straight to that single, specific product variation. |
+| podos_variant_id | Use this when you already know the exact pre designed product to print in podOS.
+This field points podOS directly to a single, specific product variation. |

-| podos_gfn_variant_id | Use this for custom products where each SKU in your inventory represents one unique variation.
-For example: "A Men’s Plain T-Shirt with Color: White, and Size: XS".
-This data can be found by using the View GFN Variants option on the integration settings page. |
+Use this for custom products where each SKU in your inventory represents one unique variation.
+Example: a Men’s Plain T Shirt with Color: White and Size: XS.
+You can find this data using the View GFN Variants option on the integration settings page. |

-| podos_gfn_product_id | Use this if your inventory stores only the general product (like "Men’s Plain T-Shirt"), and the item’s variation details (like size or color) come from the order itself.
-This data can be found using the View Base Products option on the integration settings page.
-Order Desk will look at all available variations in podOS and automatically pick the one that matches the variation data on your order item. |
+Use this if your inventory stores only the base product (for example, "Men’s Plain T Shirt"), and the variation details (like size and color) come from the order item itself.
+You can find this data using the View Base Products option on the integration settings page.
+Order Desk will look at the available variations in podOS and automatically select the one that matches the variation data on the order item. |

 Rules Reference